 Natural polymers (as defined in REACH Guidance on monomers and polymers) that have not been chemically modified (as defined in REACH Article 3(40)

 The Dossier Submitter indicates that the identified concerns regarding microplastics are, in general, related to synthetic polymers.
-The justification for excluding natural polymers that have not been chemically modified is stated to be that these are inherently biodegradable.
-SEAC notes that.
-Initially, the Dossier Submitter proposed to use the term “occur in nature” to define such polymers, implying that only certain processes (see REACH article 3 point 39) can be used to obtain these polymers in order to benefit from the derogation.
+The justification for excluding natural polymers that have not been chemically modified is stated to be that these are inherently ”benign” as nature has evolved in its presence.
+SEAC notes that nature has a finite capacity to deal with natural polymers efficiently.
+Initially, the Dossier Submitter proposed to use the term “occur in nature” to define such polymers, implying that only certain processes (see REACH article 3 (39)) can be used to obtain these polymers in order to benefit from the derogation.
 This was subsequently seen by the Dossier Submitter as overly stringent for the purposes of the proposed restriction, which is only interested in the nature of the polymer not the way it was obtained (i.e. which extraction method was used).
-The Dossier Submitter has therefore proposed to change the wording of the derogation to “natural polymers” (as defined in the guidance on monomers and polymers) that have not been chemically modified (as defined in article 3 point 40).
-SEAC finds it justified to include a derogation for “natural polymers”, especially since the Committee has been assured by the Dossier Submitter that polymers produced by a living organism (e.g. bacteria) within an industrial setting are not covered and neither should they be.
+The Dossier Submitter has therefore proposed to change the wording of the derogation to “natural polymers” (as defined in the guidance on monomers and polymers) that have not been chemically modified (as defined in REACH article 3 (40)).
+SEAC finds it justified to include a derogation for “natural polymers” (again, as defined in the aforementioned guidance document), especially since the Committee has been assured by the Dossier Submitter that polymers produced by a living organism (e.g. bacteria) within an industrial setting are not covered and neither should they be.
 SEAC notes that the terminology is also used in the Single-Use Plastics Directive.
 Using it in this restriction would therefore assure consistency among legislation.

 Polymers that are (bio)degradable

-Microplastics raise concern due to their persistent and accumulative characteristics.
+Microplastics raise concern due to their persistence characteristics.
 SEAC therefore finds it justified to include an exemption for polymers that (bio)degrade since these polymers would in principle not exhibit the aforementioned concerns.
-It is outside the remit of SEAC to assess the appropriateness of the proposed criteria.
+SEAC notes that the choice of biodegradation scenario (see RAC opinion table 3) will impact the effectiveness of the final restriction.
+As such, a review of the biodegradability criteria (including testing costs and time needed to assess alternatives) might be needed after entry into force.

 Polymers with a solubility > 2 g/l

-While use of the term ‘particle’ was initially considered by the Dossier Submitter to replace the need to consider water solubility in the definition, it became clear during the Consultation that including an additional derogation for water soluble polymers would improve the targeting of the restriction since soluble polymers do not contribute to the identified risk, even if in particle form during certain stages of the supply chain.
+While use of the term ‘particle’ was initially considered by the Dossier Submitter to replace the need to consider water solubility in the definition, it became clear during the Annex XV report consultation that including an additional derogation for water soluble polymers would improve the targeting of the restriction since soluble polymers do not contribute to the identified risk, even if in particle form during certain stages of the supply chain.
 Test methodology was proposed by the Dossier Submitter and evaluated by RAC.
-It is outside of the remit of SEAC to comment on the appropriateness of the test methodology.
 RAC finds the addition of this derogation justified under the proposed condition.

+Polymers without any carbon C in their chemical structure (i.e. backbone and side-groups)

+Microplastics are targeted by the proposed restriction because of their persistence in the environment.
+The tools that REACH provides to assess persistence (Annex XIII criteria) are not considered to be suitable for polymers without any carbon in their chemical formula because of their sometimes radically different physical properties (which is also the reason that regrettable substitution seems highly unlikely).
+It is therefore justified to derogate them from the restriction.

-Products that do contain unintentionally-added microplastics are also derogated from the scope of the restriction, i.e. food and feed as well as sludge and compost.
+Certain biological products/materials that may contain microplastics (as contaminants) >0.01% w/w are also derogated from the scope of the restriction, i.e. food and feed as well as sludge and compost.

 Derogations from the ban only